Updated May 11, 2023

 - Visitors with symptoms are NOT allowed (fever, cough, shortness of breath).

-- The scheduled hours for visiting hospital patients are 8 AM - 8 PM daily
+- The scheduled hours for visiting hospital patients are 8 AM to 8 PM daily.

-- Visitors are not allowed for COVID positive patients.
+- Visitors for COVID positive patients must wear appropriate PPE.

-- Visitors with respiratory symptoms are NOT allowed (fever, cough, shortness of breath).
+- Visitors and support people with respiratory symptoms are NOT allowed (fever, cough, shortness of breath).

-- All visitors over the age of 2 will be asked to mask upon entry, even if they have been vaccinated.
-Visitors may bring their own mask or will be provided a mask if they do not have their own.
+- All visitors over the age of 2 will be asked to wear a medical-grade mask upon entry, even if they have been vaccinated.
+Masks are required in patient care areas, including waiting rooms and lobbies.
+Masks are not required by highly recommended in public areas of the hospital, including cafeterias, hallways and elevators.
+Visitors will be provided a mask if they do not have their own.

 - Visitors may bring in food during their visit and deliver directly to the patient.
 Third party food vendor delivery to patients (Uber, Door Dash, etc.) is not permitted.

 - Some inpatient units are restricting flowers at this time.
 If your loved one is a patient at Valley, please inquire with the unit staff before delivering flowers.
 Visitors of patients in the Critical Care Unit are not permitted to bring flowers or balloons.